-Most azaleas and rhododendrons are shallow rooted and need a heavy mulch to conserve moisture around the roots and to minimize winter injury.
+Most azaleas and rhododendrons are shallow rooted and need a heavy layer of mulch to conserve moisture around the roots and to minimize winter injury.
 Coarse materials such as partly decomposed oak leaves or pine needles are ideal.
 Oak shavings, hardwood chips or aged sawdust and sphagnum peatmoss may also be used satisfactorily.
 Use a mulch of sawdust or hardwood chips about 2 inches deep.
 A mulch of oak leaves should be 4 to 6 inches deep.

 Keep the mulch around the plants at all seasons of the year, but don't allow it to be too high on the plant stems during the summer and fall.
 In winter pile it higher to help prevent winter leaf scorch or bark splitting on the stems.

 There is little need for fertilizing at planting time.
 A light application of a fertilizer formulated for acid-loving plants may be added to the surface, according to the directions on the package, before the mulch is applied.